MicrosoftDocs/sdk-api/sdk-api-src/content/activationregistration/ne-activationregistration-identitytype.md

 ### -field IdentityType_ActivateAsActivator

+Activate the out-of-process server as an activator.

 ### -field IdentityType_RunAs

+Activate the out-of-process server as an executable.

 ### -field IdentityType_ActivateAsPackage

+Activate the out-of-process server as a Windows Store app package.

 ### -field IdentityType_SessionVirtual

+Activate the out-of-process server as a virtual session.

 ### -field IdentityType_SessionUser

+Activate the out-of-process server as a user session.

 ### -field IdentityType_ActivateAsActivatingUser

+Activate the out-of-process server as an activating user.

 ### -field int

-#### - ActivateAsActivator

-Activate the out-of-process server as an activator.

-#### - ActivateAsPackage

-Activate the out-of-process server as a Windows Store app package.

-#### - RunAs

-Activate the out-of-process server as an executable.

 ## -see-also